 Summer may seem far away, but it’s never too early to start your family’s summer planning, especially if that involves the kids going away to camp.
 Whether it’s making countless phone calls, sitting online for hours or simply filling out all of the registration forms, getting things organized for summer overnight camp can be a challenge.
 The answer to that challenge is to start early and do all of the right homework.

-These days, getting an early start on camp registration is smart thinking, but quite necessary.
+These days, getting an early start on summer camp registration isn’t just smart, it’s necessary.
 It takes time to identify which camp and which program is most suitable, and like anything, there is some shopping around to do.
-The fact is, better camps start to fill up early, especially with happy campers from previous years.
-And in many cases, early applications may qualify for discounts.
-In a family where more than one child is attending camp, the savings could really be significant.
+Better camps start to fill up early, especially with happy campers from previous years.
+The last thing you want to tell your child is they can’t go to a fantastic camp because registration was already full!

-Clearly, a summer camp that has been operating for decades, with the same management, and with many of the same staff, tells a lot about the camp.
+A summer camp that has been operating for decades, with the same management, and with many of the same staff, tells a lot about the camp.
 Simply put, a poorly managed camp just couldn’t stay in business for the long term.

 Camp philosophy is integral when researching a camp.
-Naturally, there has to be a good fit for the camper, but it also has to be a good fit for the.
-The camp experience will shape a child for years to come, so it’s vital for principles and beliefs to correspond mutually.
-Good camp staff will articulate the so-called “mission statement” of the camp to ensure the best fit for the camper.
-And this fit should not be undervalued, since a months-long overnight camp is a serious commitment.
+Naturally, there has to be a good fit for the camper, but it also has to be a good fit for the whole family.
+The camp experience will shape a child for years to come, so it’s vital that the camp’s principles and beliefs don’t conflict with what’s being taught at home.